 Tell students they can get credit for walking to school - or for walking from any point their parents might decide to start dropping them off.
-Tell them that if their parents give them permission, they can walk at home - but to ask their parents to help them figure out a route AND to measure it for accurate reporting.
+Tell them they can walk at home.
+Suggest they figure out a route and measure it for accurate reporting.